macbash/opentofo-sample-docker/README.md

-# opentofo-sample-docker
+# opentofu-sample-docker
-Sample Opentofu Script
+Sample Opentofu Script using docker provider in windows